Bezpartyjni Samorządowcy: Social issues

+Economic issues

-The party advocates for free municipal and city transport, which it considers a "safe, beneficial and resident-friendly solution", necessary to lower greenhouse emissions and ensure a longer lifespan of road infrastructure.
+The party postulates an expansion of social assistance programs for families and small businesses.
+It calls for free municipal and city transport, which it considers a "safe, beneficial and resident-friendly solution", necessary to lower greenhouse emissions and ensure a longer lifespan of road infrastructure.
 The movement believes that many rural areas of Poland currently suffer from "transport exclusion", which needs to be solved by providing balanced funding to the local governments that would then be used to expand infrastructure.
 According to the movement's program, the competences of local governments should be extended to bus transport, arguing that the few transport lines which can operate on a commercial basis are being destroyed by unfair competition practices.
 Therefore, party argues that devolving the administration of local infrastructure to regional governments is necessary not only to combat transport exclusion, but to help break up monopolies as well.